240350pranisha-oss/CA-labs/lab8/readme.md

 VHDL: A hardware description language used to model digital systems.
 Sequential behavior is described using processes triggered by clock signals.

 3. Design Methodology
+Define entity with inputs: clk, reset and output: count.

+Use a synchronous process sensitive to clk and reset.

+Increment count on rising edge of clk.

+Reset count to zero when reset is active.